geo-mac/Rioxx-development/model/rioxx-schema-redux.md

 - that the `pid` attribute be re-labelled as `cite_as`.

 Property and attribute labelling should be fixed for consistency and to avoid confusion.

+*Comment on 'authority of assertion':* It occurred to me that for some 'dumb relations' via `dc:relation` we might want to permit the authority to assert, say, attributes such as licensing.
+This might apply in instances where institutions operate a portfolio of repositories, such as in the case of University of Glasgow.
+This is not an unusual scenario.
+In such instances there *is* authority to assert specific attributes about a dumb relation.
 ***
 ## Examples